 I suggest starting with a 1.5-inch binder (3-rings) with side pockets, plastic sheet protectors, and tabbed dividers to separate the pages and make it easy to find the information you need.

 Binder tabs are the quickest way organize your notebook and find what you need in a pinch.
 I personally prefer the Avery Big Tab Insertable Two-Pocket Plastic Dividers, with 5 or 8 Multicolor Tabs.
 The pockets are an excellent place to put medical scripts or to place doctor’s notes until you get home.
 You can purchase them online or at any office supply store.

-Depending on how much information you need to track, you may want to add sub-divider within your tabbed sections.
-I ended up including top tab dividers to my Specialist section to separate my notes from each specialist.
+Depending on how much information you need to track, you may want to add a sub-divider within your tabbed sections.
+I ended up including top tab dividers in my Specialist section to separate my notes from each specialist.

 STEP 3: Organize the contents